Mary's Demons & the Destiny of John the Baptist (Exploring The Chosen Season 2 Episode 5 with Youth)

 FYI: As an Amazon Associate, I earn from qualifying purchases from some links on this page.
 This doesn't affect what resources I am spotlighting for you.
 Affiliation just means that when you make purchases using the links below, you'll pay the same price you would have if you found the items yourself, but I will also receive a small financial commission for helping you find it.

-The Chosen Season 2 Episode 5 is a very complex episode that develops a variety of plot lines and character arcs that were set up earlier in Season 2:
+The Chosen Season 2 Episode 5 has sparked a lot of controversy.
+It's also a complex episode that develops a variety of plot lines and character arcs that were set up earlier in Season 2: